biosphere-labs/cite-tutor/README.md

 # Cite-Tutor

+> **Status: Experimental / Work in Progress**
+>
+> This project was built as a learning exercise exploring PDF processing, citation extraction, web scraping, ML fine-tuning, and MCP integration.
+It is not actively maintained but demonstrates the architectural approach to solving AI citation hallucination.

 Cite-Tutor is an AI-powered academic research assistant that processes PDF books and papers, extracts and validates citations, retrieves foundational papers via Google Scholar + Sci-Hub, and creates a fine-tuned AI tutoring system with real-time citation lookup capabilities.
 Optimized for 4GB VRAM GPUs and supports any academic domain.

 ## Why Cite-Tutor?

 Unlike generic AI assistants that hallucinate citations or provide outdated information, **Cite-Tutor grounds its responses in verified academic sources**.
-It doesn't just generate answers—it traces knowledge back to original papers, validates citations in real-time, and builds domain expertise from foundational literature.
+It doesn't just generate answers -- it traces knowledge back to original papers, validates citations in real-time, and builds domain expertise from foundational literature.
 This makes it invaluable for researchers, students, and academics who need **accurate, citable information with provenance**.
 The system trains on domain-specific books plus retrieved foundational papers, creating AI tutors that understand the historical context and evolution of ideas.
 Additionally, Cite-Tutor can be deployed as an **MCP (Model Context Protocol) plugin**, allowing integration with primary AI systems like OpenAI or Claude to enhance them with verified academic knowledge and citation capabilities.

 ## Architecture Overview